 Forage rape

-Forage rape can be grazed after 1 January as a forage for cattle or sheep.
+Forage rape is good option for those targeting a catch crop which is suitable for grazing after 1 January as a forage for cattle or sheep.

 Rapid growing ability with good winter hardiness.
 Forage rape is a high-energy feed for grazing ruminants.

-- Sowing rate: 4-5 kg/acre (if broadcasting use a higher rate)
+• Sowing rate: 4-5 kg/ha (if broadcasting use a higher rate)

 ACRES Scheme details